sai-d-build/circuit_stem/DOCS/TESTING.md

 flutter test test/services/logic_engine_test.dart
 ```

-## 3. Where to Add New Tests
+### Old Where to Add New Tests

--   **New Logic Engine Feature:** If you add a new rule, component behavior, or edge case to the `LogicEngine`, a corresponding unit test **must** be added in `test/services/logic_engine_test.dart`.
+*   **New Logic Engine Feature:** If a new rule, component behavior, or edge case was added to the `LogicEngine`, a corresponding unit test was added in `test/services/logic_engine_test.dart`.
--   **New UI Widget/Interaction:** If you create a new interactive widget, a widget test should be added in the `test/ui/widgets/` directory to verify its behavior.
+*   **New UI Widget/Interaction:** If a new interactive widget was created, a widget test was added in the `test/ui/widgets/` directory.
--   **New Service/Controller:** Any new service or `StateNotifier` controller should have its own unit test file in the appropriate `test/` subdirectory.
+*   **New Service/Controller:** Any new service or `StateNotifier` controller had its own unit test file in the appropriate `test/` subdirectory.

-## 4. Testing with Riverpod
+### Old Testing with Riverpod Example

-To test a widget that depends on a Riverpod provider, you should wrap the widget in a `ProviderScope` and override the necessary providers with mock instances for the test.
+To test a widget that depended on a Riverpod provider, the widget was wrapped in a `ProviderScope` and the necessary providers were overridden with mock instances.

-**Example: Testing a widget that uses `gameEngineProvider`**

 ```dart
 import 'package:flutter_test/flutter_test.dart';